atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 This pre-configured .ini file is only set for 4x or equivalent custom video modes.
 Ensure the display utilizing custom video modes is set to 4:3 or original to display the proper aspect ratio.

 This pre-configured .ini file **is not setup to do dual display** for an analog IO board.
 You must configure the .ini for dual display yourself.
 I cannot assume everyone's settings (i.e. YPbPr, RGBS, RGBHV, RGsB) for their CRT monitor.

-The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

 The default setting for this .ini file are `vscale_mode=1` and `vsync_adjust=2`.